Moldova entry requirements for Slovakia passport holders

 Hotel booking or host invitation

-Carry a printed or digital hotel reservation, Airbnb confirmation, or a letter from your host.
-Border officers occasionally ask where you're staying, especially if you arrive without a clear itinerary.
+Carry a printed hotel confirmation or a letter from your host with their address and contact number.
+Border officers occasionally ask where you’re staying, especially if you arrive without a clear itinerary.

 Recommended